AssTractionHero/cytube/docs/gdrive-script-install.md

 ### AdBlock and Privacy Badger
 Other extensions such as AdBlock and Privacy Badger may also block the necessary trackers for Google Drive media playback on CyTube, even if third-party cookies are not blocked.
 Disabling the AdBlock or Privacy Badger extensions while on the CyTube site should fix this problem.
-You also can go to the extensions settings page in Chrome by typing **chrome://extensions** into the omnibox, disable everything (excluding Tampermonkey, which is required for the script to work,) and re-enable each extension until you pinpoint the cause of the problem.
+You also can go to the extensions / addons settings page by typing **chrome://extensions** into the omnibox in Chrome, or by typing **about:addons** into the omnibox in Firefox.
+Disable everything (excluding Tampermonkey, which is required for the script to work,) and re-enable each extension / addon until you pinpoint the cause of the problem.
 CyTube does not show ads or use invasive tracking content, but Google Drive may have issues with it.

 ### Other Issues
 Audio equalizer extensions for Chrome will also interfere with the userscript and cause the video player to fail to load, or result in corrupted audio.